dougallison/reflections/lesson_2_reflections.md

 6. What is the result of merging two branches together?
 Why do we represent it in the diagram the way we do?

+   Merging two branches results in code from both branches being joined into the same branch.
+This is useful when one branch has a bug fix or a new feature that needs to be included in the production code line.
+The diagram reflects the new position of the HEAD pointer and indicates that the latest commit has two different parent paths in its lineage.

 7. What are the pros and cons of Git's automatic merging vs. always doing merges manually?